 Operate orders properly

 Order operation function in a multi-warehouse inventory management software offers merchants tools to digitize the full purchase order processes.
-It allows retailers to create and manage suppliers, purchase orders, and keep track of the progress.
+It allows retailers to create and manage suppliers, purchase orders, and track progress.
 The key is to keep all information in one place so all teams involved can keep track of the status of every order and plan the next steps.
 Even better, business operators can ddd notes in particular orders, save and retrieve on-hold orders, create order numbers directly in-app with some advanced POS software.
 Some other functions that are equally handy are:

 - Add note to order